 5. Tap Shortcut Service and pick the accessibility feature you’d like to allocate to the volume keys.

 6. The shortcut is now ready for use.

-That’s all, you have learned how to set up a shortcut for an accessibility feature.
-In case you want to turn it off, just hold Volume Up and Volume down again for three seconds.
-Maybe you want to turn off the shortcut totally, head back to the Accessibility page in Settings and tap the Volume Key Shortcut toggle.
+That’s all, you have just learned how to set up a shortcut for an accessibility feature.
+In case you want to turn it off, just hold down Volume Up and Volume down again for three seconds.
+Maybe you want to turn off the shortcut totally, then head back to the Accessibility page in Settings and tap the Volume Key Shortcut toggle.
 Alternatively, to know how each feature functions from the Accessibility menu, you can modify that too from the settings.